In The Fellowship of The Ring, Merry and Pippin can often be seen goofing off in the backgrounds of otherwise serious

 Magneto is giving out orders in his barren cave-office as a Newton's Cradle clicks back and forth on his desk.
 As he turns to leave, the little metal balls clatter to the floor, revealing that there were no wires and it was just him mentally fidgeting.

-Combined with a Brick Joke in X-Men: First Class, Amy (the first woman that Charles tries to pick up at the beginning of the movie) shows up at his graduation party and smiles at him—then Moira MacTaggert cuts in front to talk with Charles.
+X-Men: First Class: Combined with a Brick Joke, Amy (the first woman that Charles tries to pick up at the beginning of the movie) shows up at his graduation party and smiles at him—then Moira MacTaggert cuts in front to talk with Charles.
 Behind them, Amy leaves in a huff because she's annoyed that Xavier would rather chat with Moira than with her.